An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates: Introduction

-In section 2, after introducing the notations, we derive an expression for the score and an approximation of the information matrix which, we show, is positive definite, under suitable conditions.
-In section 3 we discuss the computation of the previous quantities and describe a suitable line search algorithm; in addition we show how the same algorithm may be used for numerical assessment of the effect of model mispecifications.
+In section 2, after defining the model, we derive an expression for the score and the empirical information matrix and give conditions under which this matrix is positive definite.
+In section 3 we discuss efficient computation of these quantities and describe a line search algorithm which makes the proposed Fisher scoring algorithm efficient and very stable at the same time.
+An expression for computing the observed information matrix is also given in the Appendix.
 In section 4 we present an application from the field of education transmission.